By: Tanner Watkins

 We will acknowledge figures such as Sid Collins, Bob Jenkins, Paul Page, Jim McKay and many more in between.
 For everyone here at Open-Wheels, we hope you enjoy our efforts in this project.

 Say what you want about ABC’s recent coverage of the Indianapolis 500 and its additional IndyCar events, but one effort must not be ignored: the invaluable telecast contributions made by its most recent lead commentator, Allen Bestwick.

-Since inheriting the title of Indianapolis 500 lead television announcer in 2014, Bestwick elevated the race’s play-by-play coverage after a rather uninspiring era with Marty Reid.
+Since inheriting the title of Indianapolis 500 lead television announcer in 2014, Bestwick has elevated the race’s play-by-play coverage in more than one aspect.
 Known for his contributions to NASCAR telecasts with ESPN, the Motor Racing Network, Turner Sports and NBC Sports, the Coventry, Rhode Island native has done a fine job carving out his unique call on the microphone.

 The formative years

 Allen’s career began at age 15 working at his high school’s radio club which eventually became a genuine FM radio station.
 “I started as a disk jockey and called football, basketball and baseball games before moving on to the local AM station, and then the rest of this crazy journey,” said Bestwick, now 56.

 Using various stepping stones to reach professional status, Bestwick joined the Motor Racing Network in 1986 as a race reporter.
 He would subsequently become the co-lead announcer with legends Barney Hall and Joe Moore at MRN, and later succeeded the great Ken Squier as TBS’ lead NASCAR commentator.